-Individual DCs/eDCs, specifically designed for this study by the Sponsor and provided to the study sites, will be given to study participants / parents / legally acceptable representatives for the recording of daily safety information.
-These DCs/eDCs will include pre-listed terms and intensity scales as well as areas for free text to capture additional safety information or other relevant details.
-Participants / parents / legally acceptable representatives will also be provided with rulers for measuring the size of injection site reactions, and with standard digital thermometers for measuring daily temperatures.
-To ensure consistency of reporting, the study sites will instruct participants / parents / legally acceptable representatives on how to correctly use these tools.
+Individual diary card/electronic diary cards, specifically designed for this study by the Sponsor and provided to the study sites, will be given to study parents / legally acceptable representatives for the recording of daily safety information.
+These diary cards will include pre-listed terms and intensity scales as well as areas for free text to capture additional safety information or other relevant details.
+Parents / legally acceptable representatives will also be provided with rulers for measuring the size of injection site reactions, and with standard digital thermometers for measuring daily temperatures.
+To ensure consistency of reporting, the study sites will instruct parents / legally acceptable representatives on how to correctly use these tools.

-At specified intervals, the investigator or a designee will interview the participants / parents / legally acceptable representatives to collect the information recorded in the DC/eDC, and will attempt to clarify anything that is incomplete or unclear.
-All clinical study information gathered by the study site will be reported electronically by the investigator or designee using a web-based

-CRF.
-Any information that was not documented in the DC/eDC will first be captured in the source document and then reported electronically.
+At specified intervals, the Investigator or a designee will interview the parents / legally acceptable representatives to collect the information recorded in the diary card/electronic diary card, and will attempt to clarify anything that is incomplete or unclear.
+All clinical study information gathered by the study site will be reported electronically by the Investigator or designee using a web-based CRF.
+Any information that was not documented in the diary card/electronic diary card will first be captured in the source document and then reported electronically.

-The 6-month follow-up will be done by interviewing participants or parents/legally acceptable representative either during a visit or over the telephone using a questionnaire to capture SAEs and AESIs, if applicable.
+The 6-month follow-up will be done by interviewing parents / legally acceptable representatives either during a visit or over the telephone using a questionnaire to capture SAEs and AESIs, if applicable.

 Care will be taken not to introduce bias when detecting AEs and/or SAEs.
-Open-ended and non-leading verbal questioning of the participant is the preferred method to inquire about AE occurrences.
+Open-ended and non-leading verbal questioning of the participant's parent(s)/legally acceptable representative is the preferred method to inquire about AE occurrences.